Economic history of World War I: Europe

 Gross domestic product (GDP) increased for three Allies (Britain, Italy, and the U.S.), but decreased in France and Russia, in the neutral Netherlands, and in the three main Central Powers.
-The shrinkage in GDP in Austria, Russia, France, and the Ottoman Empire reached 30 to 40%.
+The shrinkage in GDP in Austria-Hungary, Russia, France, and the Ottoman Empire reached 30 to 40%.
 In Austria, for example, most pigs were slaughtered, so at war's end there was no meat.

 The Western Front quickly stabilized, with almost no movement of more than a few hundred yards.
 The greatest single expenditure on both sides was for artillery shells, the chief weapon in the war.
 Since the front was highly stable, both sides built elaborate railway networks that brought supplies within a mile or two of the front lines, with horse-drawn wagons used for the final deliveries.
 In the ten-month battle at Verdun, the French and Germans fired some 10 million shells in all, weighing 1.4 million tons of steel.

 Allies

-The German counter-blockade with U-Boats was defeated by the convoy system and massive American shipbuilding.
+The German counter-blockade with U-boats was defeated by the convoy system and massive American shipbuilding.
 Britain paid the war costs of most of its Allies until it ran out of money, then the US took over, funding those Allies and Britain as well.